 Magnetic Field Lines

 There are two magnetic poles in a bar magnet.
 Take a bar magnet and place it on a paper on a plane surface like a table or the ground.
 Sprinkle some iron filings on and around the magnet.
-You will see a pattern that is formed as shown in the image given below.
+You will see a pattern that is formed, as shown in the image given below.

 Properties of Magnetic Field Lines

 For all magnets, the point at which all magnetic field lines converge is the south pole and the point from which all magnetic field lines diverge will be the magnetic north pole.
-The properties of magnetic fields have been summarized as given below
+The properties of magnetic fields have been summarised as given below

 - Magnetic lines of force (magnetic field lines) originate at the north pole and end at the south pole of the magnet